googleworkspace/solutions/calendar-timesheet/README.md

 ---
 title: Record time and activities in Calendar and Sheets
-description: Create calender events for your activities, and synchronise to your timesheet in sheets for reporting.
+description: Create calendar events for your activities, and synchronise to your timesheet in sheets for reporting.
 labels: Apps Script, Sheets, Calendar
 material_icon: event
 create_time: 2019-09-08